plexypay/plexy-flutter-example/README.md

-# adyen_checkout_example
+# plexy_checkout_example

-Demonstrates how to use the adyen_checkout plugin.
+Demonstrates how to use the plexy_checkout plugin.

 ## Getting Started